Shaping the distribution of neural responses with interneurons in a recurrent circuit model: Gaussianization of natural image statistics

 \subsection{Choice of activation functions}

 How do we choose the family of activation functions $\{f(\theta,\cdot)\}$?
 One approach is to choose a kernel that can approximate a general class of functions.
 An alternative approach, adopted here, which is motivated by the efficient coding hypothesis \citep{attneaveinformational1954,barlowpossible1961,simoncelli2001natural}, is to choose a family of activation functions that is well matched to the marginal statistics of natural signals.
-In Fig.~\ref{fig:scalar}C, we plot examples of optimal activations for transforming wavelet coefficients from different images (thick gray curves).
+In Fig.~\ref{fig:scalar}C, we plot examples of optimal activations for transforming local filter responses from different images (thick gray curves).

-Since the marginals of the wavelet coefficients are well-approximated by generalized Gaussian distributions \citep{simoncelli1997statistical}, a sensible approach is to identify a family of interneuron activation functions that are optimal for transforming generalized Gaussian distributions with varying $(\alpha,\beta)$ into the standard Gaussian distribution.
+Since the marginals of the local filter responses are well-approximated by generalized Gaussian distributions \citep{simoncelli1997statistical}, a sensible approach is to identify a family of interneuron activation functions that are optimal for transforming generalized Gaussian distributions with varying $(\alpha,\beta)$ into the standard Gaussian distribution.
 When $\mu=0$, this implies (see Appx.~\ref{apdx:activations}) that for each choice of scale $\alpha$ and shape $\beta$, there is a gain $g$ and parameter $\theta$ such that

 where $\Phi(\cdot)$ is the cdf of $\gN(0,1)$.
 However, if we define $f(\theta,z)$ in terms of the above display, then we do not have a closed-form solution for $\phi(\theta,z)$ or $\nabla_\theta\phi(\theta,z)$, which are both required to implement Alg.~\ref{alg:online}.
 Instead, we found that $F_{\alpha,\beta}^{-1}\circ\Phi(\cdot)$ can be well approximated by the simple algebraic form